mirobergam/Election-Analytics/posts/blog4.md

 ![](../figures/incumbent_box.jpg)

 Incumbent candidates or candidates of the incumbent party have a higher average voteshare at the state-level in presidential elections.
-It's worth taking a closer look at some other variables to determine how strong this advantage is and under what conditions they hold true.
+It's worth taking a closer look at some other variables to determine how strong this advantage is and under what conditions it holds true.

 ![](../figures/incumbent_swing.jpg)